bryansmullen/greetings-heroes/README.md

 - As a user I should be able to start, pause, and stop the game at will [Feature](#StartStopPause)
 - As a user I should be able to choose whether to attack, use a spell, or use an item during each turn [Feature](#ChooseAction)
 - As a user I should be able to inspect both my remaining health and magic points, as well as what items I have available [Feature](#HUD)
-- As a user I should be able to see read the narrative at my own pace and advance it when I am ready [Feature](AdvanceStory)
+- As a user I should be able to see read the narrative at my own pace and advance it when I am ready [Feature](#AdvanceStory)
-- As a user I should be able to choose my character from a list of four at the beginning of the game [Feature](CharacterSelect)
+- As a user I should be able to choose my character from a list of four at the beginning of the game [Feature](#CharacterSelect)
-- As a user I should be able to inspect the attributes of each available character [Feature](InspectCharacter)
+- As a user I should be able to inspect the attributes of each available character [Feature](#InspectCharacter)
-- As a user I should receive feedback when I win a battle, complete the game, or fail [Feature](GameResult)
+- As a user I should receive feedback when I win a battle, complete the game, or fail [Feature](#GameResult)
-- As a user I should be able to progress to three separate battles in order to win the game [Feature](Game)
+- As a user I should be able to progress to three separate battles in order to win the game [Feature](#Game)
-- As a user I should be able to read story narrative before and after each battle [Feature](Story)
+- As a user I should be able to read story narrative before and after each battle [Feature](#Story)
+- As a user I should be able to read instructions about how to play the game

 ## Features